nickyonge/webpack-template/readme.md

 If you're using TypeScript or simply want to enforce JS type safety, drag and replace the contents from the /typesafe folder into the root directory.
 Also consider viewing the [TypeScript webpack docs](https://webpack.js.org/guides/typescript/).

 ### Update Important Files
-Make some modifications to the following files
+Make modifications to the following files:

 #### package.json
 In **package.json**, edit the following fields:
 - `"name":` &rarr; Your github username and repo name
   - eg, `"@nickyonge/webpack-template"`
-- `"license":` &rarr; The license you want to use.
+- `"license":` &rarr; The license you're using.
 Not sure?
 Visit [choosealicense.com](https://choosealicense.com/), or use one of these common choices:
   - `"GPL-3.0-only"` &rarr; The [GPL3 License](https://choosealicense.com/licenses/gpl-3.0/), allows for any use *that is also open source*.
 This is my preferred license, because [FOSS💖](https://en.wikipedia.org/wiki/Free_and_open-source_software), but it's up to you!
   - `"MIT"` &rarr; The [MIT License](https://choosealicense.com/licenses/mit/).
 Common, allows for any use case, including closed-source.
   - `"ISC"` &rarr; The [ISC License](https://choosealicense.com/licenses/isc/).
 Functionally identical to the MIT License, with slightly streamlined language (though not quite as commonplace).
+  - `"Unlicense"` &rarr; [The Unlicense](https://unlicense.org/) is an anti-license, committing your work to the public domain.
+It's what this repo uses, because (as a template) it's intended to be able to be used by anyone, for any purpose, inclusive of changing the license terms.
   - `""` or undefined &rarr; No license, [you're on your own](https://choosealicense.com/no-permission/) ;)

 The following package.json fields aren't strictly necessary unless you're publishing a package, or expect your project to be used by many people, and can be removed - but it's still not a bad idea to fill them out.